Gov. Andrew Cuomo on confronting a "frightening" pandemic, and thoughts on his political future

 "Do you know, it's a lovely home, but it's not homey.
 Where's the homey part?" asked "Sunday Morning" host Jane Pauley.

-"There is no homey part," said Gov. Cuomo.
+"There is no homey part," said Governor Cuomo.
 "We live more on the second floor.
 It is a little more casual."

 And familiar.
 His father, Mario Cuomo, who died in 2015, was a three-term Governor of New York.
 "I can see him sitting right in that corner watching a ballgame, with the telephone," said Andrew.
 "And he was never more than ten feet away from the telephone."

 Today, Cuomo is having his moment, despite New York being the global epicenter of the COVID crisis this spring, suffering a staggering death toll of 25,000.
-New Yorkers give their governor an approval rating of nearly 80 percent.
+New Yorkers give their governor an approval rating of nearly 80%.

 COVID arrived with a single confirmed case on March 1.
 Three weeks later, infections now in the thousands, Cuomo shut down the state (some say not soon enough), and he marshaled New Yorkers to battle "the curve."
 How high and how steep was in their hands.